 Area of residence – Some studies suggest there are differences in the geographic distribution of Parkinson’s disease, which may arise due to differences in environment or genetic factors.
 For example, the Inuit population in Denmark has a higher prevalence of Parkinson’s disease compared to other Danes, possibly reflecting a higher dietary intake of persistent organic pollutant such as polychlorinated biphenyls (PCB).

 Occupation – Certain occupations have been associated with a higher risk of Parkinson’s disease, but the results have been inconsistent.
-In some reports, welding has been suggested to cause Parkinson’s disease.
+In some reports, welding has been suggested as one cause of Parkinson’s disease.

 Several factors may trigger Parkinson-like symptoms.
 These include: